No longer will I bake meatballs for 20-30 minutes and then wash nasty cookie sheets for 15 minutes.

 I’ve uploaded the meatball soup into Plan to Eat.
 They even have a “cooking view” so you don’t have to worry about touching your screen while cooking – it puts the whole recipe on one screen and suppresses your screen saver.
 Genius.
 Here’s the meatball soup recipe so you can pop it right into your planner.

-Check out the rest of the Nourishing Soup Series:
+Check out the rest of the Nourishing Soup Series (link no longer available):

 - Steak Fajita Soup